stungeye/Programming-1-Notes/docs/05-introduction-to-cpp/02-the-build-process.md

 ⚡ Warning:
 {: .label .label-red}

-Preprocessor directives are not statements, so they should not be terminated by semicolons.
+Directives are not statements, so they should not be terminated by semicolons.
 {: .d-inline-block}

 ## Preprocessor Directives - Header Includes